robertnurnberg/blundersieve/Readme.md

 # Find blunders in (fishtest) pgn data

-Given a set of .pgn(.gz) files with engine evaluations, find for each the final blunder from a clearly winning position.
+Given a set of .pgn(.gz) files with engine evaluations, find for each game the final blunder from a clearly winning position.

 Example usage: